AMA Black Belt ECG CME Package

 - Risk Factor assessment.
 3 causes of JVD.
 Difference between a simple and tension pneumothorax.
 Anatomy of the Heart.

-DVD 2 – Yellow Belt
+Video 2 – Yellow Belt

 - Why do we put a patient on a monitor?
 Difference between Unsynchronized and Synchronized shock.
 “R on T” phenomenon.
 When do we shock?